Where Some Ideas Are Stranger Than Others...

 Indigenous Nations and Census Taking

 Somehow, you can always sort the enumerators from the people who valiantly sell chocolates and magazines to finance school trips or collect commitments to provide empties for bottle drives.
 Admittedly, it could be the gigantic clipboard and the slightly harried look: being a census enumerator isn't necessarily a pleasant job.
 Census-taking isn't as humdrum and uncontroversial as you might expect, either.
-Individual reasons to refuse to participate in a census range from religious (i.e. express prohibitions by a deity) to political (i.e. belief that census-taking is too easily twisted into a tool of oppression).
+Well, maybe we all used to think it was humdrum and uncontroversial, and then an appalling prime minister came along and proceeded to attack every form of science-based knowledge generation in various government departments.
+Individual reasons to refuse to participate in a census range from religious, such as a belief in express prohibitions by a deity to political, such as a belief that census-taking is too easily twisted into a tool of oppression.
 Then there are those who don't get to make a decision to participate or not, because the census-takers never reach them due to difficulties reaching their communities or because they are homeless.
 Apart from these types of reasons, Indigenous people often have additional experiences that may make them reluctant to participate in a census.

 The experiences of First Nations and Inuit around censuses are probably best known.
 For many years, an accurate census meant that when First Nation or Inuit parents' children reached the age of six years or so, an Indian agent would arrive to round them up and take them away to residential school.
 If the Indian agent knew about your children, and you tried to prevent them from being taken away, you could be jailed and fined while your children were taken anyway.
+Usually screaming in terror while you the parent were handcuffed and dragged away yourself.
 Many of those children never made it home, others were away from six to eight years.
 For the Inuit, census-taking is also tied to the experience of being arbitrarily renamed by federal officials, a topic covered in Tagging the Inuit.
 Métis have had a bit of a different experience again.
 Until the early 1900s, the Canadian government counted Métis and named them on the census forms by current federal terminology of the time (i.e. half-breed, country-born, etc.).
-Then the federal government deleted those terms from the census form until 1996, and complained vociferously at Métis during the ongoing court case concerning Métis land claims because it had no information on Métis population numbers for the period it wasn't counting.
-In western Canada a significant portion of the Métis population was officially homeless, 'squatting' on road allowances and the edges of the reserves.
+Then the federal government deleted those terms from the census form until 1996, and complained vociferously at Métis during the court case concerning Métis land claims in manitoba because it had no information on Métis population numbers for the period it wasn't counting.
+In western Canada a significant portion of the Métis population was officially homeless, "squatting" on road allowances and the edges of the reserves.
+Then the federal government tried to pretend that any person of "mixed blood" was Métis, and complained that that made for arbitrarily huge numbers of people.

-Having said all that, Statistics Canada has released some interesting numbers and analysis from those censuses.
-Starting from the caveat that the census still undercounts, and the efforts to completely confuse everybody about who Métis are, among the interesting things StatsCan has learned about Indigenous people in Canada from the census are:
+Having said all that, statistics canada (statscan) has released some interesting numbers and analysis from those censuses.
+Starting from the caveat that the census still undercounts, and the efforts to completely confuse everybody about who Métis are, among the interesting things statscan has learned about Indigenous people in Canada from the census are:

 - the highest numbers of people claiming both Indigenous ancestry and Indigenous identity were among the Métis and Inuit